kulkarniamit/whatwhyhow/collections/_security/public-key-cryptography.md

 **[Q]** _**How can I use it?**_<br/>
 **[A]** Interestingly enough, there's a very high chance that you've already used public key cryptography.
-* Have you booked a holiday/flight on a reputed travel company webstite?
+* Have you booked a holiday/flight on a reputed travel company website?
 * Have you ever purchased something from amazon.com?
 * Did a google search?